 Over the years, various Nox Arcana projects have enabled Joseph to work with many of his talented friends in the studio.

 A multi-talented singer and musician, Jeff has worked with Nox Arcana on several albums.
-He performed as a guest vocalist on "Coventry Carol" (Winter's Knight), "Treasure of the Four Crowns" (Blood of the Dragon), and "Winter's Eve" (Winter's Eve).
-Jeff also played lead guitar on the rock version of "Spellbound" on Carnival of Lost Souls.
+He performed as a guest vocalist on "Coventry Carol" (Winter's Knight), "Treasure of the Four Crowns" (Blood of the Dragon), and "Winter's Eve" (Winter's Eve), and "Scarborough Fair" (Winter's Majesty).
+Jeff also played lead guitar on the rock version of "Spellbound" (Carnival of Lost Souls).